greenkey/eddie/README.rst

 Twitter
 ~~~~~~~~

-It's not a proper bot framework, but with ``pychatbot`` you can have a bot in
+It's not a proper bot framework, but with ``eddie`` you can have a bot in
 Twitter too, thanks to the `tweepy <https://github.com/tweepy/tweepy>`__
 library.